petersburgoffice/spreadra/Installers/README.md

-# Reverbix Installers
+# Spreadra Installers

-This directory contains scripts and configurations for creating professional installers for Reverbix on both macOS and Windows platforms.
+This directory contains scripts and configurations for creating professional installers for Spreadra on both macOS and Windows platforms.

 ## Quick Start